greg-raven/Uncommon-Sense/_posts/2014-08-28-speed-is-no-justification.md

 ---
-title: 'Speed is no justification'
+title: "Speed is no justification"
 layout: post
 categories:
 - evil